Run-of-the-river hydroelectricity: Cleaner power and fewer greenhouse gases

 Like all hydro-electric power, run-of-the-river harnesses the natural potential energy of water by eliminating the need to burn coal or natural gas to generate the electricity needed by consumers and industry.
 Moreover, run-of-the-river hydroelectric plants do not have reservoirs, thus eliminating the methane and carbon dioxide emissions caused by the decomposition of organic matter in the reservoir of a conventional hydroelectric dam.
 That is a particular advantage in tropical countries, where methane generation can be a problem.

 Less flooding

 Without a reservoir, flooding of the upper part of the river does not take place.
 As a result, people remain living at or near the river and existing habitats are not flooded.
 Any pre-existing pattern of flooding will continue unaltered, which presents a flood risk to the facility and downstream areas.

+Low-Impact Implementation

+Due to their low impact, run-of-the-river dams can be implemented in existing irrigation dams with little to no change in the local fluvial ecosystem.

 Disadvantages

 "Unfirm" power

-Run-of-the-River power is considered an "unfirm" source of power: a run-of-the-river project has little or no capacity for energy storage and so cannot co-ordinate the output of electricity generation to match consumer demand.
+Run-of-the-river power is considered an "unfirm" source of power: a run-of-the-river project has little or no capacity for energy storage and so cannot co-ordinate the output of electricity generation to match consumer demand.
 It thus generates much more power when seasonal river flows are high (spring freshet), and depending on location, much less during drier summer months or frozen winter months.

-The plant will probably have a lower head of water than from a dam, and will thus generate less power.
+Depending on location and type, the plant will most likely have a lower head of water than from a dam, and will thus generate less power.